 At that time segregation was so prevalent that even the Chicago musicians union was rigidly divided into white and black locals.
 And though black musicians performed in New York clubs on 52nd Street and elsewhere, black patrons were not allowed inside.

-Vibraphonist Lionel Hampton and guitarist Charlie Christian later joined Goodman to form quartets and sextets, but Benny Goodman and Teddy Wilson were the foundation of all the small ensembles.
+Vibraphonist Lionel Hampton and guitarist Charlie Christian later joined Goodman to form the quartet and sextet, but Benny Goodman and Teddy Wilson were the foundation of all the small ensembles.
 Working together as a team in the Goodman Trio for over ten years, Benny Goodman and Teddy Wilson made over 100 recordings together.

-Photo credit for Home Page and Recent Radio Broadcast Page: Benny Goodman Trio—Gene Krupa, Teddy Wilson and Benny Goodman.
-Image courtesy tuxjunction.net
+Photo credit for Home Page: Benny Goodman Trio—Gene Krupa, Teddy Wilson and Benny Goodman.
+Image courtesy jazzwax.

 Text based on Riverwalk Jazz script by Margaret Moos Pick ©2006